valango/assert-fine/README.md

 }
 ```

-Using a function in argument list can be good for avoiding diagnostics
+Using a function argument here will postpone the formatting of diagnostic strings
-string computation, unless it will be actually used.
+until we actually need them for reporting a failed assertion - so,
+your code won't slow down otherwise.

 ## API
 The package has named exports as follows: